marcincichocki/breach-protocol-autosolver/docs/troubleshooting.md

 ### Pressing key bind doesn't do anything!

+There are 2 main reasons why key binds might not work:

+Firstly, due to how global shortcuts work in [electron.js](https://www.electronjs.org/docs/latest/api/global-shortcut), selected keys will be mapped to their values.
+If you are using non-standard keyboard layout, this means that the selected key bind will not match the value displayed in the settings.
+To ensure that key binds work as expected, please use QWERTY keyboard layout in the autosolver.
+Keyboard layout can be changed in the settings of your operating system.
+In most operating systems it can be changed per application.

+For Windows 10 please see: https://answers.microsoft.com/en-us/windows/forum/all/how-to-set-a-keyboard-input-language-for-a/1f5ce55c-26ef-485d-b40c-43e19d35d1de

-Ensure that selected key bind doesn't collide with anything else(system keybinds, 3rd party programs, etc).
+Secondly, please ensure that the selected key bind doesn't collide with anything else(system key binds, 3rd party programs, etc.).

-One situation in which key bind will not work is when worker is disabled.
-In that case there will be appropriate message on the status bar.
-Worker can become temporarily disabled when changing some settings(like key binds or engine) and permanently disabled, when some dependency is not present.
-In latter case install missing dependencies and restart the app.
+Additionally, key binds will not work is when the worker is disabled.
+In that case, there will be an appropriate message on the status bar.
+Worker can become temporarily disabled when changing some settings (like key binds or engine) and permanently disabled, when some dependency is not present (Linux only).
+In the latter case, install missing dependencies and restart the app.

 ### Key bind works, but recognition doesn't work!